gammapy/gammapy/docs/tutorials.rst

 Gammapy is a Python package built on `Numpy`_ and `Astropy`_, so to use it effectively, you have to learn the basics.
 To make plots you have to learn a bit of `matplotlib`_.

-We plan to add a very simple to use high-level interface to Gammapy where you just have to adjust a config file, but that isn't available yet.

 Here are some great hands-on tutorials to get started quickly:

 - Python: `A Whirlwind tour of Python <https://nbviewer.jupyter.org/github/jakevdp/WhirlwindTourOfPython/blob/master/Index.ipynb>`__